stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### CDT

-Further research largely drew a blank, the only option seemed to be an obscure Eclipse component called CDT used for code assist in Eclipse.
+Further research largely drew a blank, the only option seemed to be an obscure Eclipse component called CDT used for code assist in the IDE.
 This is not an actual library as such, there is no Maven or project page for example, we had to include a couple of JAR files directly into the generator project.

 CDT builds an AST (Abstract Source Tree) from a C/C++ source or header file, which is a node-tree representing the various elements of the code.
 In the main class for the code generator header file is first loaded: